Student bank accounts are functionally the same as regular bank accounts, but they offer special benefits for students and young people.

 Learn more about the different types of savings accounts.

-Savings accounts can earn as much as 2% to 2.5% interest, but many savings accounts earn far less than that.
+Savings accounts can earn about 0.5% interest, but many savings accounts earn far less than that.
 (Interest rates are expressed as an annual percentage yield, or APY.)
 Students can open savings accounts at virtually any bank, so they should be able to get as much interest as possible.

 Like student checking accounts, student savings accounts should have none of the fees associated with conventional accounts.